fgrehm/devstep/docs/buildpacks/php.md

 For more information on setting things up, please read the [Heroku Docs](https://devcenter.heroku.com/categories/php) or ask for help on [Devstep's issue tracker](https://github.com/fgrehm/devstep/issues).

-Instructions for running the server (either Apache2 or NGINX depending on your configuration) will be provided at the end of the build process.
+Instructions for running the server (either Apache2 or NGINX) will be provided at the end of the build process.